-Effective April 2007, non-employee directors receive an annual retainer of \$30,000 for service on the Board of Directors, plus \$2,500 for attendance at each regularly scheduled meeting of the Board of Directors or each committee meeting not otherwise held on the day of a board meeting or other committee meeting, \$1,000 for attendance at each committee meeting held on the day of a board meeting or other committee meeting, and \$1,000 for attendance by telephone at any specially called telephonic board meeting or committee meeting.
-The Chairs of the Audit Committee, Compensation Committee and Nominating Committee receive additional annual retainers of \$10,000, \$7,500 and \$5,000, respectively.
-In addition, the Company has adopted a policy pursuant to which each non-employee director is initially granted options to purchase 10,000 shares of the Company's common stock and is annually granted additional options to purchase 3,000 shares of such stock and annually granted 3,000 restricted shares of the Company's common stock on the date of grant, and both the options and the restricted shares vest in four equal annual installments.
-Annual grants have been and will be made on the date of the Company's annual meeting of stockholders.
-Directors are also reimbursed for all out-of-pocket expenses incurred in attending such meetings.
-Dr. Miller has waived his right to receive his director fees, stock options and restricted stock.
+Non-employee directors receive an annual retainer of \$30,000 for service on the Board, plus \$2,500 for attendance at each regularly scheduled meeting of the Board or each committee meeting not otherwise held on the day of a board meeting or other committee meeting, \$1,000 for attendance at each committee meeting held on the day of a board meeting or other committee meeting, and \$1,000 for attendance by telephone at any specially called telephonic board meeting or committee meeting.
+The Chairs of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee receive additional annual retainers of \$10,000, \$7,500 and \$5,000, respectively.
+Each non-employee director is granted options to purchase 10,000 shares of the Company's common stock upon his or her initial appointment or election to the Board.
+The options have an exercise price equal to the fair market value of the Company's common stock on the date of grant and vest in four equal annual installments beginning with the first anniversary of the date of grant.
+Effective July 2014, each non-employee director is annually granted 4,200 restricted shares of the Company's common stock or, at such non-employee director's election, 4,200 restricted stock units.
+This restricted stock units will not become deliverable unil the 10th business day of January following the calendar year in which the director's service on the Board terminates for any reason.
+(Prior to July 2014, each non-employee director was annually granted options to purchase 3,000 restricted stock units vest on hon-employee director was annually granted options to purchase 3,000 restricted stock units vested in four equal annual installments beginning with the first anniversary of the date of grant, although the stores common stock or, at such non-employee director's election, 4,200 restricted on the Board terminates for any reason.
+(Prior to July 2014, each non-employee director was annually granted options to purchase 3,000 shares of the Company's common stock or, at

-Director Compensation for Fiscal 2010
+Director Compensation for Fiscal 2015